yellowflickerbeat/DSA/README.md

-# DSA_cpp
-This repo will contain the resources I come across for this subject Studied in sem 3.
+This repo will contain the resources used to study MSRIT's DSA in C++ and IITM's Python DSA.